 A lot can change in the final year of high school.
 An unexpected ATAR could open up different pathways.
 Your child might change their mind about a course at the last minute or a scholarship might nudge them in a new direction.
-The world could be upended by a global pandemic.

 Prepare for things to change and change significantly.
 This is a time for exploring and there are lots of options available.
 Even if your child has their mind made up about what they want to study, encourage them to investigate a range of course options.
 Look at different admission pathways.
 Entry schemes, adjustment factors, transferring from related courses – there is no one standard route into university.

 The career pathway you had in mind for your child may not be the one they end up taking.
 The career pathway you took may not even exist anymore.
 The jobs of the future are still taking shape – but that doesn't mean you and your child can't be ready for them.

 Our degrees are designed to ready students for an unpredictable future.
 Look beyond subject area towards future-focused courses that will develop high-demand transferable qualities.
 These are employability skills, such as entrepreneurship, innovation, leadership and communication, that are valuable in any career.